minprog/prog-project/info/30 Requirements.md

 ### Mobile apps

-- You are invited to create an app concept of your own choosing, as long as it allows an app of sufficient complexity to be created (pending approval of the course's instructor).
+- You are invited to create an app concept of your own choosing, as long as it allows an app of sufficient complexity to be created (pending approval by the course's instructor).

 - The product embodies good interaction design practices.